 Alameda County Law Library users have the right to quality service in an atmosphere that is respectful, safe, clean, and free of disturbances.
-Behavior that disrupts or obstructs others’ use of the library, threatens the safety or health of patrons or staff, or inhibits the ability of staff to perform their duties is strictly prohibited (CA Penal Code sec.
-602.1(b)).
+Behavior that disrupts or obstructs others’ use of the library, threatens the safety or health of patrons or staff, or inhibits the ability of staff to perform their duties is strictly prohibited (Cal.
+Penal Code § 602.1(b)).

-The Law Library’s Rules of Conduct are designed to ensure equitable community access to library services and have a threefold purpose:
+The Law Library’s Rules of Conduct are designed to ensure equal community access to library services and have a threefold purpose: